Skip to Content

 Legal custody refers to a parent's ability to make significant decisions about the child’s life, such as education, healthcare, and religious practices.
 Physical custody, on the other hand, determines where the child will live and which parent will provide day-to-day care.

-The court considers various factors in deciding custody arrangements.
+The court considers various factors when deciding custody arrangements.
 These include the child’s relationship with each parent, their emotional and physical needs, and each person's ability to provide a stable environment.
-Additionally, the court evaluates the willingness of both parents to facilitate a positive relationship with the other parent.
+A judge will also review each parent's willingness to encourage a positive relationship with the other parent.
 If the child is old enough, their preferences may also be considered, though this is not the sole determinant.

 Custody can be awarded as sole or joint custody.
-Joint custody allows each person to share decision-making responsibilities and ample time with the child.
-Sole custody, however, grants one party primary rights and responsibilities if it is deemed to better serve the child’s best interests.
+Joint custody allows both parents to share decision-making responsibilities and maintain regular time with the child.
+Sole custody gives one parent primary rights and responsibilities if a judge believes it best serves the child’s interests.

 Honoring Families.
 Defending Futures.